Ford Capri: Capri

 In 1979, no longer importing the Ford Capri, but capitalising on the model's positive image, Mercury dealers began selling a new Capri that was a restyled derivative of the Fox-bodied Ford Mustang and was produced until 1986.
-Mercury introduced yet another Capri in 1990, but this was the Australian produced, Mazda-based, 2+2 seat, front-wheel drive convertible.
+Mercury introduced yet another Capri in 1990, but this was the Australian produced, Mazda-based, 2+2 seat, front-wheel-drive convertible.

 Australia

 Mk I (1969–1972)

-The Ford Motor Company of Australia assembled the European-designed Capri Mk.1 at its plant in the Sydney suburb of Homebush from March, 1969 until November, 1972.
+Ford Australia assembled the European-designed Capri Mk.1 at its plant in the Sydney suburb of Homebush from March, 1969 until November, 1972.
 The Capri was offered in the Australian market from 3 May 1969, as the 1600 Deluxe and the 1600 GT, using the 1.6-litre Kent OHV engine.
 On 25 February 1970, the 3000 GT was launched, equipped with the 3.0-litre Essex V6.
 At the same time the 1600 GT became the 1600 XL, while the 1600 Deluxe remained unchanged.

 In November 1972, production of the Capri ended in Australia, with a total of 14,638 vehicles having been assembled.
 In June/July, 1974, Ford Australia imported fifty RS3100 models.
 Ford Australia also imported four examples of the Capri II (Mk.2), albeit for show purposes only.
 Neither the Mk.1 facelift (except the RS3100) Capri nor the subsequent Mk.2 and Mk.3 models were produced or officially sold in Australia (though they were heavily involved in Australian motorsport and many have been privately imported).
 Ford Australia concentrated its sales efforts on other UK sourced products, namely the Escort and Cortina sedans.